thumma23/Stock-Insights/README.md

 # Stock-Insights
 Program facilitates financial decision making by providing users with data based upon company reporting ranging from daily company news to 10k reports.
+Options include reading about daily company reportings, 10k and 10q reports, recommendation trends from Wall Street experts, and my personal opinion on where stocks will go.
 This program is used to provide users with a straight forward answer on what to do with their stocks in addition to providing them with company data.

 ### Data Sources:
 We use Finhub as our primary data source, a company that provides financial API.
 In order to access the data, Finhub provides the user with a unique key which the user will use to extract their data.